Centurion Test, India vs South Africa day five: A look at the weather forecast at SuperSport Park

 The match is supposed to start at 10 am local time and initial signs are that a timely start is very much on the cards with the threat of rain (% in the column below) increasing through the day.

+At the start of the broadcast on Star Sports, former India captain Sunil Gavaskar, speaking from a sunny Centurion, said that there were predictions locally of showers at 1pm and 3 pm SAST, but added that he expected the match to get over by then.

-From those present in the venue, the early update is good for some cricket in the first session:
+From those present in the venue, the early update was good for some cricket in the first session:

 Respond to this article with a post